dw0rsec/FaceHarvester/README.md

 # FaceHarvester

-Face Harvester is a Python script designed to harvest AI-generated face images from [thispersondoesnotexist.com](https://thispersondoesnotexist.com/).
+FaceHarvester is a Python script designed to harvest AI-generated face images from [thispersondoesnotexist.com](https://thispersondoesnotexist.com/).
 It provides a simple command-line interface to specify the number of images to download, choose a user agent, and specify the output directory for downloaded images.

 ## Prerequisites: